When I was running a multiple 7-figure digital marketing agency, I made many mistakes that'd I need to fix.

 These freelance digital marketers aren't employees of companies.
 Instead, they're contractors who provide a defined scope of work that they executed upon often on a retainer or performance-related agreement.

-Types of Freelance Digital Marketing
+Types of Freelancing in Digital Marketing

 Media Buyer (Paid Acquisition)